 Level of Care evaluations/reevaluations are completed by the contracted Third Party Assessor.
+The re-evaluation process does not differ from the evaluation process.

-- 1. The initial LOC evaluation occurs after the participant has received an allocation letter for waiver services.
+1. The initial LOC evaluation occurs after the participant has received an allocation letter for waiver services.
 The Community Supports Coordinator assists the participant with the LOC process.
-Upon notification by the State, the selected Community Supports Coordinator contacts the participant and provides information and assistance to the participant in completing the LOC eligibility process. - 2.
-The participant, Community Supports Coordinator (CSC) or participant's physician submits the State's LTCAA and the current History and Physical to the TPA with the assistance of the participant, to substantiate the LOC.
-Criteria that are used to evaluate the participant's level of care with the following factors: medical; cognitive; nutritional; communication/hearing; mood and behavior patterns; psychosocial well-being; and physical, functional, and structural limitations. - 3.
-The TPA reviews, evaluates, and approves all initial LOC determinations. - 4.
+Upon notification by the State, the selected Community Supports Coordinator contacts the participant and provides information and assistance to the participant in completing the LOC eligibility process.

+2. The participant or Community Supports Coordinator (CSC) submits the State's LTCAA and the current History and Physical to the TPA, to substantiate the LOC.
+Criteria that are used to evaluate the participant's level of care with the following factors: medical; cognitive; nutritional; communication/hearing; mood and behavior patterns; psychosocial well-being; and physical, functional, and structural limitations.

+- 3. The TPA reviews, evaluates, and approves all initial LOC determinations. - 4.
 All participants are re-evaluated on an annual basis.
 The TPA reviews, evaluates and approves all annual LOC redeterminations. - g.
 Reevaluation Schedule.
 Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are conducted no less frequently than annually according to the following schedule (select one):

 Every three months

-Every six months

-Every twelve months

-Other schedule Specify the other schedule:
+Every six months Every twelve months Other schedule Specify the other schedule: